bytefish/bytefish.de/blog/numpy_performance.md

 	return result
 ```

-You already see the problem...
-The ``for`` loop over the pixels will be unbelievably slow in [Python](http://www.python.org), but hey I am optimistic.
-A Dual Core at 2.3 GHz, just throw some more cycles at it -- I don't mind the milliseconds!
+You already see the problem: The ``for`` loop over the pixels will be unbelievably slow in [Python](http://www.python.org), but hey I am optimistic.
+There's a Multi-core processor inside, just throw some more
+cycles at it -- I don't mind the milliseconds!
 How long could it take?

 ```python
 # [...]